Anglican Church of Canada: Notable parishes

 His Majesty's Royal Chapel of the Mohawks in Brantford, Ontario, and Christ Church, His Majesty's Chapel Royal of the Mohawks, near Deseronto, Ontario, are two of only three Chapels Royal in Canada, the third being the interdenominational St Catharine's Chapel in Massey College, Toronto.
 Christ Church was granted royal status by Queen Elizabeth II in 2004, and St Catharine's in 2017.
 St Bartholomew's, Ottawa, located near to Rideau Hall and also known as the Guards Chapel has been the place of worship for Governors General of the Canadas and then Canada since 1866, before the wider confederation of the British North American colonies.

 In April 2007 St. George's Church (Georgetown, Ontario) became the first church in Canada to join the Messy Church initiative which places a premium on community, creativity, hospitality and celebration.
 Messy Church had been born in the Church of England "Fresh Expressions" movement and was just beginning to spread.
 It is a very untraditional and informal gathering with a Christian message communicated through crafts, activities, songs, prayers, and always ends with a meal.

 Messy Church at St. George's made a connection with young families beyond the sacrament of baptism and built a community around it.
 St. George's continues to offer "Messy Church" services on the second Wednesday of each month at 5:00 p.m. (not during summer).

+The oldest still standing Anglican Church in Canada is St Paul’s Church which is located in Parade Square, Halifax, Nova Scotia.
+It was founded in 1749, but the construction of the building began June 13 1750, and it opened for worship on September 3 1750.
+The design was based on the ground plan of St Peter’s Anglican Church on Vere Street in London, England.